rois-codh/kmnist/README.md

 |PreActResNet-18                  |**99.56%** | 97.82% |96.64%|
 |PreActResNet-18 + Input Mixup    |99.54% | 98.41% |97.04%|
 |PreActResNet-18 + Manifold Mixup |99.54% | **98.83%** | **97.33%** |

+For MNIST and KMNIST we use a standard accuracy metric, while Kuzushiji-49 is evaluated using balanced accuracy (so that all classes have equal weight).